So You Want to Host a PTO Conference?

 If you’re still excited about hosting a conference, you might think a bit about some of the needs we have for each annual gathering.
 Here is a short list of the most important needs that we have for each conference:

-• space that can be used for 3-4 days for the gathering (usually Thursday night through Sunday afternoon) and space that can be used for pre-conference and post-conference workshops (usually up to three days);
+• space that can be used for 3-4 days for the gathering (usually Thursday night through Sunday afternoon) and space that can be used for pre-conference and post-conference workshops (usually up to three days for each);

 • flexible spaces for up to 10 or so simultaneous breakout sessions ranging from embodied workshops to smaller performances to paper presentations;